dustypomerleau/vesk/src/routes/info/cataract-surgery.md

         size: "medium",
         caption: "Figure 2: Ok so this is the deal, we have a figure and below the figure there is a caption.
 The idea is that the caption should explain the figure."
     }

+    const cataract = {
+        svg: Cataract,
+        viewBox: "0, 200, 2500, 1267",
+        size: "medium",
+        caption: "This is a caption under the cataract figure."
+    }
 </script>

 The inside of your eye contains a lens that focuses light.